oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

-The following diagram illustrates the process of the Orchestrator and a Consumer each connecting to the MQTT broker and subscribing to a relevant channel.
+The following diagram illustrates the process of the Orchestrator and a Consumer each connecting to the MQTT broker and subscribing to relevant channels.
+The Consumer supports the notional actuator profiles `alpha` and `iota`.

 ![Connect and Subscribe Sequence](./images/con_sub.png)